top of page

 The verb 'ponder' has its etymological roots in Latin.
 It is derived from the Latin word 'ponderare,' which combines 'pondus' (meaning 'weight') and the suffix '-are' (indicating an action or process).
 Therefore, 'ponder' etymologically signifies 'to weigh' or 'to consider the weight of something.'
 In modern usage, 'ponder' describes the act of deeply and carefully thinking about something, often a complex or profound idea, question, problem, or situation.
 The etymology of 'ponder' emphasizes the process of mentally weighing and considering the significance and implications of a subject, underlining the thoughtful and deliberate nature of such contemplation.

-Quiz: Find the meaning of the verb ponder:
+Find the correct meaning of the verb ponder:

 Try Again!